felixge/pquery/README.md

 # pquery

-This repo contains the example code for my presentation called "DYI Parallel Queries"
+This repo contains the example code and slides for my presentation called "DYI Parallel Queries"

-The code *is not* intended to be used in a library as is.
+The code *is not* intended to be used as a library as is.
 It might be buggy, there are no docs, and I won't continue developing it.

 That being said, I'm releasing it under the PUBLIC DOMAIN.
 Do with it as you